viq854/gattaca-public/README.md

-GATTACA: Frameworkd for lightweight metagenomic binning
+GATTACA: Framework for lightweight metagenomic binning
 ============

 ### About